bio-phys/cnt-martini/README.md

 # Requirements

-Python 2.7 with packages math and sys
+Python (2 or 3) with packages math and sys

 # Usage